-Keep updating social media with photos!
+We love seeing Corps photos on social media!
 We collect our favorite photos posted on Corps social pages within the past month and post them on this blog.
-Here are some of our favorites from January 2022.
+Here are some of our favorites from January 2023.

 Emily is from Mississippi and went to College at the University of Southern Mississippi to receive degrees in Psychology and Environmental Biology.
 She has worked in many roles, from Business Analyst to Alaska Crab Boat Biologist, but fell in love with the Conservation Corps world when she served as a Crew Leader for Wyoming Conservation Corps.
 Later, Emily joined the staff team at American Youthworks as a Field Coordinator for TxCC and then transitioned over to manage LACC.
 When she moved back to Mississippi this year, Emily was excited to see that the Gulf Operations team with TCN was hiring.

 As a Communications Associate, Ed supports The Corps Network Communications Team by creating media content and managing social media platforms.
 Born in Texas and raised in the Midwest, Ed received his bachelor’s degree in Political Science with a minor in Media Studies from DePauw University.
 During college, Ed volunteer coached for a special needs travel ice hockey team in Indianapolis (Go Twisters!) and served as a teaching assistant at DePauw University and Ewha Women’s University in Seoul, South Korea.
 Ed also spent a summer interning on Capitol Hill as a congressional intern and later completed a 6-month internship with the Bureau of Land Management at Yaquina Head Outstanding Natural Area.
 Before joining The Corps Network in 2022, Ed worked as a Communications Lead for Environment for The Americas and managed the nonprofit’s various internship social media accounts.